Dr. Bridget Callaghan plans to review graduate student applications this cycle (for Fall 2023).

 Because the BABLab conducts research with developing populations, experience with children, adolescents, and/or families in research settings is helpful.
 Since graduate students publish in scientific journals, a certain level of written communication is expected.
 The research that we do is pretty computationally intensive, so experience with coding/data analysis (e.g., with R, Python) is useful.
 The BABLab values contributions that students can make to the lab’s mission.
 This could involve ideas that are generated from personal and other experiences as well as “thinking like a (developmental, equity-oriented) scientist” – i.e., insights that move the lab’s projects forward or stimulate new lines of inquiry.
 In order to make these contributions, it is helpful to possess a working knowledge of scientific methods, the history of related research, common theories in the field, and frameworks for ethical science.
 This knowledge can be acquired through critical reading of relevant papers – e.g., thinking about design choices the researchers made, the theory/rationale they provide for their work, their assumptions, and future directions they (and you!) identify based on the research.

-In the BABLab, we are looking for students with genuine interest and passion for the topics we study (see our lab website to get a sense of these topics), and a drive to persist through the (inevitable) times when research gets challenging or frustrating.
+In the BABLab, we are looking for students with genuine interest and passion for the topics we study (see our lab manual to get a sense of these topics), and a drive to persist through the (inevitable) times when research gets challenging or frustrating.
 We are also looking for students who will contribute perspectives, ideas, and/or experiences that will enrich the lab culture and research.
 We value the diversity of our lab members, and strive to be a welcoming and inclusive space that respects and appreciates all regardless of race, ethnicity, immigration status, sexual orientation, socio-economic status, etc (see our diversity statement for more on our commitment to this).
 Finally, because we work to foster a sense of community in the BABLab, we are looking for someone who shares the values and ethos of the lab (see our lab manual for more details).

 Choosing a lab to join for graduate school is often a complicated task!
 Since you are applying to an academic program, of course research fit – Do you find the lab’s research exciting and meaningful?
 Could you see yourself thinking about it deeply and frequently for 4-6 years? – is very important.
 Mentor-mentee fit with the principal investigator (PI, or head of the lab, typically a professor) is also very important, as you will probably be working closely with the PI for the duration of your program.
 Your potential fit with a mentor can be assessed through the interactions that you have with them if you are offered an interview, and by asking questions of their other mentees.
 When talking with the PI, can you generate a stimulating discussion together?
 Do you get along?
 PIs also vary in terms of their mentorship style and how much independence they give trainees.
 You can determine this by asking questions of their trainees such as: How would you describe [PI] as a mentor?
 What are [PI]’s expectations?
 Consider what is important to you in a mentor and ask specific questions about that too.
 In addition, the PI’s values are an important influence on the culture of the lab.
 To get a sense of this, ask the PI how their lab functions and how lab meetings work, and ask mentees what the PI’s values are and what sort of culture they promote.